Essential… For Profit?

-Native Americans knew when to hunt bears – preferably towards the end of hibernation when their fat content was lowest in PUFAs.
-Bears accumulate fat in the fall on a high PUFA diet, when the ground is replete with acorns.
+Native Americans knew when to hunt bears – preferably towards the end of hibernation when their fat content was lowest in PUFA.
+Bears accumulate fat in the fall on a high PUFA diet, when the ground is covered in acorns.

 Although a fat bear might sound like a delicious snack, unsaturated fats quickly go rancid.
-If this is confusing, just remember that unsaturated implies unstable – easily oxidized.
+If this is confusing, just remember that unsaturated implies unstable – easily oxidized or spoiled.

-And if there are doubts about their knowledge of PUFAs, Native Americans have been reported to remove the acorn oils and replace them with more saturated fat.
+If there are doubts about their knowledge of PUFA, Native Americans have been reported to remove the high PUFA oil from acorns and replace them with more saturated fat.

 The Apache and Navajo tribes, known as fierce warriors and hunter-gatherers, avoided eating fish, bears, pork and other foods.
 Instead, they preferred buffalo, deer and antelope which all happen to be low PUFA ruminants.
 It is suspected that they too had knowledge of these fats.